LIFEHUBBER

 What appears notable

-Based on the repository, what readers may want to notice is the open client code, the terminal-first positioning, the built-in coding-agent language, and support for bringing external CLI agents into Warp workflows.
+The repository is useful for checking the open client code, the terminal-first positioning, the built-in coding-agent language, and support for bringing external CLI agents into Warp workflows.

 Before using